 Steve Siebold is a Certified Financial Educator (CFEd) and author who says this is a question he’s been inundated with recently, so his tips for college students are:

-Find the best student bank account: Many banks offer special accounts just for college students.
-A couple of the perks you want to look for are no minimum balance requirements, interest-free overdraft protection in case you run out of money in the account, as well as discounts and offers on other services specifically designed to meet the needs of college students.
+Many banks offer special accounts just for college students.
+A couple of the perks you want to look for are no minimum balance requirements, interest-free overdraft protection in case you run out of money in the account, and discounts and offers on other services specifically designed to meet the needs of college students.

-Cut unnecessary expenses and share them: With your time devoted to your studies and college life, nix the cable tv which is both expensive and outdated.
+With your time devoted to your studies and college life, nix the cable TV, which is both expensive and outdated.
 If television is a must-have, opt for one of the many streaming services.
 In this day and age, there’s really no need for a landline phone.

-Get a part time job: Working fulltime and going to school can be difficult, but finding a parttime job will get you real-world experience and provide you some much needed income.
+Working full-time and going to school can be difficult, but finding a part-time job will get you real-world experience and provide you with some much-needed income.

-Secondhand books: A lot of classes now have electronic textbooks, but some still have the traditional textbook, study guide and workbooks.
+A lot of classes now have electronic textbooks, but some still have traditional textbooks, study guides, and workbooks.

 From local eateries to office supply stores and everything in between, you can usually find special student discounts anywhere from 10 to 25% off a variety of services.
-It’s always worth inquiring about because often times these aren’t published specials.
+It’s always worth inquiring about because oftentimes times, these aren’t published specials.

 - 34 Best Money Books for Teens and Young Adults

 - The Cost of College Is Outrageous – Here’s How To Save Money